HuyaneMatsu/hata/docs/topics/slash.md

 Whether the command should be allowed by default for everyone.
 Defaults to `True` of course.
 Not allowed commands in the GUI are not hidden, they show up as gray.

-Command permission overwrites can be set manually or with the [set_permissions](#Set command permissions) decorator.
+Command permission overwrites can be set manually or with the [set_permission](#Set command permissions) decorator.
-If a command inside of the guild has permission set with the `set_permissions` decorator, then all other command's manually set permission overwrites will be wiped out there, so make sure you either want manual or pre-set overwrites.
+If a command inside of the guild has permission set with the `set_permission` decorator, then all other command's manually set permission overwrites will be wiped out there, so make sure you either want manual or pre-set overwrites.

 > Permission overwrites are buggy from Discord side, I take no responsibility if they do not work as expected.